Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 • The gold color of the emblems represents the spiritual authority of the Papacy.

-Usage and Significance of the Vatican City Flag
+Usage and significance of the Vatican City flag

 Ornate key representing the keys to the kingdom of heaven and the spiritual authority of the Pope The Vatican City flag is prominently displayed within the Vatican and at papal events worldwide.
 It flies over St. Peter's Basilica and other Vatican buildings, and is present during official papal appearances and diplomatic missions.
 The flag is also used to mark Vatican property and vehicles.
 During the sede vacante period between popes, a special flag with the crossed keys but without the Papal Tiara is used, reflecting the temporary absence of papal authority.

-Interesting Facts About the Vatican City Flag
+Interesting facts about the Vatican City flag

 • Vatican City is the smallest independent state in the world, with an area of just 0.44 square kilometers (0.17 square miles) and a population of around 825.